4 Useful Tips for Dealing with Sleep Regression in Babies

 Set up a good night of sleep for both your baby and yourself.
 To create the ideal sleeping environment, consider eliminating barriers to sleep.
 Blackout curtains, for one, are effective in eliminating the bright sunlight and moonlight, as well as regulate the room’s temperature.
 Introducing white-noise machines will help create a comfortable, womb-like environment that calms anxious infants, encouraging them to stop crying and fall asleep faster.
 Better yet, consider baby monitors as it allows you to see and hear your baby even when you are not in the room with them.

 In addition, an ideal sleeping environment also includes incorporating your nursery with the essentials.
-This includes pillows and cot beds, and the like.
+This includes pillows and mattresses designed for babies under 12 months, cot beds, and the like.